 You can also put existing retirement funds into your IRA.
 Moving funds from any type of retirement account to an IRA is called a transfer, a rollover or a conversion.
 The basic difference is this: A transfer occurs between accounts of similar type (for example, moving funds from an IRA at one institution to an IRA at another); a rollover occurs between different account types (for example, moving funds from a 401(k) to a traditional or Roth IRA).
 A Roth conversion occurs when you move funds from a traditional IRA to a Roth IRA.

 The main thing to remember about both rollovers and transfers is that any existing retirement funds should go directly into the IRA without making any pit stops in your other accounts.
 That way, you avoid paying unnecessary taxes on those amounts.

 The last thing you want is to be penalized for not knowing IRS contribution rules.
 As previously mentioned, one hard and fast rule to remember: You must have earned income to open and contribute to any IRA.
 The rest of the rules governing federal limits on annual maximum contribution amounts are based on your income, age, IRA type, filing status and other factors.

 Thanks to the SECURE Act, certain contribution rules have changed.
 One of the biggest changes?
 The age limit for contributions to traditional IRAs (previously 70 ½ years) no longer applies.

 You can contribute to more than one IRA in the same year, but the total amount can’t exceed the annual limit set by the IRS, and contributions must be made by April 15 of the following year.

 Essential IRA Contribution Guidelines

 Stay on top of current IRA contribution, income and age limits, so you can take full advantage of your IRA — without being penalized for contributing too much.
-The most common IRA contribution guidelines for 2021 include:
+The most common IRA contribution guidelines for 2021 and 2022 include: